The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 Nature Therapy and Permaculture

 Reiki is an energy healing treatment that works holistically; on the whole body, mind and spirit.
 Not a system of religious beliefs, Reiki is simply a relaxing treatment whereas natural healing vibrations are transmitted through the hands of a Reiki practitioner (acting as a conduit) to the body of the recipient.
 The purpose of a Reiki treatment is to relieve stress and pain, induce relaxation, release emotional blockages, accelerate natural healing, balance subtle bodies energies and support other medical modalities including traditional therapies.
-The International Center for Reiki Training has estimated that there are 4,000,000 people throughout the word who have taken at least one level of Reiki training.
+The International Center for Reiki Training has estimated that there are 4,000,000 people throughout the world who have taken at least one level of Reiki training.
 There are three traditional levels of expertise.
-Today, Reiki education is offered free of charge in more than 800 American Hospitals as a means to accelerate the healing process and to alleviate pain.
+Today, Reiki education is offered free of charge in more than 800 American Hospitals as a means to accelerate the healing process and alleviate pain.

 Another benefit is that it allows nurses and doctors to bond more closely with their patients, which can increase a patient’s trust, comfort, and faith in their own healing.